 So without further delay, let’s see how you can explore Alaska in 10 days.
 Of course, Alaska is such a massive state; there is much more to see than what we list here.
 But this list below should give the best 10-day Alaska itinerary featuring the state’s top attractions.

 Day 1: Anchorage

-Anchorage is Alaska’s largest city, and your gateway to the wilderness and mountains of Denali, Kenai, Talkeetna, and Chugach.
-While Anchorage is no New York City, a day is worth spending there to explore the top things to do in Anchorage.
+Any 10 days Alaska itinerary will most likely start in Anchorage.
+Indeed, Anchorage is Alaska’s largest city and your gateway to the wilderness and mountains of Denali, Kenai, Talkeetna, and Chugach.
+While Anchorage is no New York City, a day is worth exploring the top things to do in Anchorage.

 - Anchorage Bike and Brewery Tour

 - Price: $209.00

 - Anchorage City Tour with Alaska Native Heritage Center